ReactiveSets/toubkal/README.md

 # Connected Sets Excess

-This is a work in progress, not ready for beta testing yet.

 [![Build Status](https://travis-ci.org/ConnectedSets/ConnectedSets.png?branch=master)](https://travis-ci.org/ConnectedSets/ConnectedSets)

-Excess (XS) is a high-efficiency, scalable, realtime web application framework aiming at massively reducing servers environmental footprint and improving mobile clients battery life by making an optimal use of server, network and client resources.
+Excess (XS) is a high-efficiency, scalable, realtime web application framework aiming at *massively reducing servers environmental footprint* and improving mobile clients battery life by making an optimal use of server, network and client resources.

+XS intuitive Architect DSL allows to very *significantly decrease development time* of complex realtime applications.

+This rare combination of runtime high-efficiency and reduction in programming complexity should allow to *greatly reduce the cost of running green startups*.

-Using a dataflow programming model for XS pipelet programmers and a fluent interface for XS application architects, XS features a built-in chardable document database with joins, aggregates, filters and transactions with eventual consistency.
+Using a dataflow programming model for XS *pipelet* programmers and a fluent interface for XS application architects, XS features a *no-compromise built-in chardable document database* with joins, aggregates, filters and transactions with eventual consistency allowing both normalized and denormalized schemes.

 Everything in XS is a pipelet, including models, controllers, and views, greatly simplifying the programming of highly interactive applications.